 National Online Safety App: It’s a one-stop-shop for parents and educators to learn everything they need to know about the latest apps, games and devices used by children.
 It provides instant access to online safety education, training and updates so that parents and educators can protect their children from online harm and abuse.
 It can be found on the App Store or Google Play.

-Connecting Parents, Teens & Jesus in a Disconnected World: We give parents, and mentors hope by being your guide through culture into a conversation around Jesus.
+Axis: Axis exists to connect parents, teens and Jesus in a disconnected world.
+We give parents and mentors hope by being your guide through culture into a conversation around Jesus.

 Center for Parent/Youth Understanding: The Center for Parent/Youth Understanding is a nonprofit organization committed to building strong families by serving to bridge the cultural-generational gap between parents and teenagers.
 Look through their website for more resources, blogs and seminars.

 Lifeteams Lifesheets: Lifeteams is a branch of Youth Unlimited that draws on over 40 experienced youth workers who are building relationships with marginalized youth through a variety of cutting-edge youth programs around the Vancouver area.
 Their website includes helpful resources that keep you informed and equipped to have conversations around tough topics such as depression, eating disorders, self-harm, stress and many more.

 Parent Cue Blog + Resources: A team of family experts and everyday parents working together to help you make every moment count as you launch your kids on their next big adventure.